json-bateman/weblet/README.md

-# webadelphos
+# Webadelphos (Web Brother)

-A tiny Cockpit-style **system monitor**: a single Go binary that serves a live web view of the machine it runs on — host facts and the running process list — pushed to the browser over server-sent events.
+A tiny Cockpit-style system monitor for **web servers** specifically: a single Go binary that serves a live web view of the machine it runs on — host facts and the running process list — pushed to the browser over server-sent events.

-No database, no reverse proxy, no deploy tooling.
-Just a webserver reading `/proc`.

-## How it works

-`cmd/main.go` starts a [chi] HTTP server.
-The home page renders a host-info card and a process table; a `data-init` [Datastar] attribute opens an SSE connection to `/sse`, which every two seconds re-reads `/proc` and patches both fragments back into the page live.

-- **Host facts** — hostname, `PRETTY_NAME` from `/etc/os-release`, kernel from
-  `/proc/sys/kernel/osrelease`, plus memory/uptime from `/proc` and CPUs/arch
-  from the Go runtime.
-- **Processes** — walks `/proc/<pid>/{status,stat}` for each process: command,
-  resolved user, state, threads, resident memory and cumulative CPU time, sorted by memory (top 40).

-These reads only return data on **Linux**, so run it inside the VM, not on macOS.

 [chi]: https://github.com/go-chi/chi
 [Datastar]: https://data-star.dev